HomeEmployee Benefits ResourcesLeaves and Time OffStress Leave in the Northwest Territories - A Complete Guide

 Stress leave in the Northwest Territories refers to extended periods off work that employees here are allowed to take specifically to deal with mental health conditions arising from stressful work situations, environments, organizational dysfunction, or interpersonal issues occurring in the workplace.

-This type of leave is designed to provide symptomatic relief as well as address the root causes of conditions like anxiety, depression, PTSD, severe burnout, and compassion fatigue.
-Employees may utilize stress leave in the Northwest Territories intermittently as issues arise or take one longer continuous block of leave depending on circumstances.
+It provides symptomatic relief as well as address the root causes of conditions like anxiety, depression, PTSD, severe burnout, and compassion fatigue.
+Employees may use stress leave in the Northwest Territories intermittently as issues arise or take a longer continuous block of leave depending on circumstances.

 • An employee experiencing panic attacks, emotional meltdowns, or an inability to get out of bed due to anxiety or depression related to workplace stressors.

-• A healthcare worker developing PTSD symptoms following a traumatic event at work.
+• A healthcare worker is developing PTSD symptoms following a traumatic event at work.

 • Teachers are emotionally exhausted and unable to cope with job demands.